Ken Lum: Exhibitions

-Lum participated in the Carnegie International 1991, Sydney Biennale in 1995, the São Paulo Art Biennial in 1997, the Shanghai Biennale in 2000 where he also helped edit the exhibition catalog, and at Documenta XI in 2002.
+Lum participated in the Carnegie International 1991, Sydney Biennale in 1995, the São Paulo Art Biennial in 1997, and the Shanghai Biennale in 2000 where he also helped edit the exhibition catalog, and at Documenta XI in 2002.
 Other exhibitions include Johannesburg Biennale 1997, Liverpool Biennial 2006, Tang Contemporary Art (Beijing), Istanbul Biennial 2007 and the 2008 Gwangju Biennale (Gwangju, South Korea) and Arrow Factory Beijing in 2010.

 A retrospective survey of Lum's work opened in February 2011 at the Vancouver Art Gallery.
 Lum participated and gave a presentation at the Moscow Biennale 2011.
 In 2014, he exhibited at the Rosenwald-Wolf Gallery of the University of the Arts (Philadelphia).
 The Whitney Museum of American Art invited Lum to exhibit as part of the 2014 Whitney Biennial.
 In 2018, he exhibited in a survey exhibition at the Wattis Institute for Contemporary Arts in San Francisco.
 In 2022, due to Lum's being a recipient of the Gershon Iskowitz Prize (2019), the exhibition Ken Lum: Death and Furniture was held at the Art Gallery of Ontario curated by Xiaoyu Weng and co-organized by the Art Gallery of Ontario and the Remai Modern.
+As the Scotiabank Photographer Award winner for 2023, Lum was conferred a solo exhibition at The Image Centre in Toronto in 2024, he was also subject of a published book distributed worldwide by Steidl.